 Giving credit where credit is due

-"What drove me in a sense was that he started it and was never able to finish it," said Mr. Jim Frenette of his efforts to help finish the work of his brother and to get the Goodman Mountain trail officially recognized.
-"Then came the idea of the anniversary."
+“What drove me in a sense was that he started it and was never able to finish it,” said Jim Frenette of his efforts to help finish the work of his brother and to get the Goodman Mountain trail officially recognized.
+“Then came the idea of the anniversary.”

-Frenette noted that the layout and construction of the trail was motivated by the fact that the summer of 2014 marked the 50th anniversary of Mr. Andrew Goodman's death.
-He said that once they realized that the anniversary was coming the idea began to germinate and local folks like John Quinn enlisted the help of the DEC, including Commissioner Joe Martens, and they began figuring out how to get the job done.
+Frenette noted that the layout and construction of the trail was motivated by the fact that the summer of 2014 marked the 50th anniversary of Andrew Goodman’s death.
+He said that once they realized that the anniversary was coming up, the idea began to germinate and local folks like John Quinn enlisted the help of the DEC, including Commissioner Joe Martens, and they began figuring out how to get the job done.

 Frenette explained that his brother likely put two and two together to motivate his drive for renaming Goodman Mountain.
-He said he knew Bill felt that Mr. Charles Goodman should be honored for his contributions to the community, and also felt that Mr. Andrew Goodman needed to be honored for sacrificing his life for social justice, and since they enjoyed climbing what is now Goodman Mountain so much, it only seemed fitting.
-In Transitions: Notes on a Proud Past with Attention to Future Annals, a collection of Mr. Bill Frenette's articles published by his family, Mr. Frenette wrote of Mr. Charles Goodman's contributions to permanently protect Lumberjack Spring.
-According to articles, Mr. Charles Goodman was head of Grow Construction Company, one of the most prominent engineering firms in New York City, and in 1937, after discussions with Earnest Reandeau of the State Highway Department, he put his men to work to implement the structures necessary to house and protect the beautiful natural spring.
+He said he knew Bill felt that Charles Goodman should be honored for his contributions to the community, and also felt that Andrew Goodman needed to be honored for sacrificing his life for social justice, and since they enjoyed climbing what is now Goodman Mountain so much, it only seemed fitting.
+In Transitions: Notes on a Proud Past with Attention to Future Annals, a collection of Bill Frenette’s articles published by his family, Frenette wrote of Charles Goodman’s contributions to permanently protect Lumberjack Spring.
+According to articles, Charles Goodman was head of Grow Construction Company, one of the most prominent engineering firms in New York City, and in 1937, after discussions with Ernest Reandeau of the State Highway Department, he put his men to work to implement the structures necessary to house and protect the beautiful natural spring.

 A path worth traveling

-I ventured up Goodman Mountain, a fairly easy 3.2 mile round trip, during Presidents Week with my friend Nicole Curtin and my dogs Gilly and Jack.
+I ventured up Goodman Mountain, a fairly easy 3.2 mile round trip, during Presidents Week with my friend Nicole Curtin and my dogs, Gilly and Jack.

 The climb itself wasn’t too difficult, and although it’s quicker to make your way up in the non-snowy months, the trail was very well packed thanks to previous climbers.
 The first .75 miles follows the old highway, so it is very flat and makes for a nice warm-up before reaching a junction where you turn left and make the steepest climb to the top.

 Once you reach the summit, there is a close up view of Coney Mountain.
-I really like this view, as I think it gives you a neat perspective of that wonderful, little mountain's bald summit as you imagine yourself sitting atop it and soaking in its 360 degree view.
+I really like this view, as I think it gives you a neat perspective of that wonderful little mountain’s bald summit as you imagine yourself sitting atop it and soaking in its 360-degree view.

 We only spent a short amount of time at the summit, as it was late afternoon and overcast, so we were chilled and ready to make our way back to the car.
 Before we made the descent to the parking lot the dogs romped around checking out the fringes of the tree line, and I snapped some photo of a subtle yet awesome glow of sunlight streaming up from the mountains to the west.